coyove/nj/README.md

     Note that the order of `this` and other arguments does not matter, e.g.: `function(this, a, b)` and `function(a, this, b)` are the same: both of them will be compiled into `function(a, b, this)`.

-2. potatolang can't return multiple values to, nor throw an exception, its error handling will be like:
+2. potatolang doesn't have exceptions, its error handling will be like:

         function foo(n)
             if n < 2 then error("n is less than 2") end